 Gray on gray is also a nice interior design theme.
 Typically, you would want to have the walls gray with gray modern sectional sofa.
 Then add white pillows and a bit of black to complete the look.

-Another great idea for your living room is to have white walls and add a blue effect using wall arts and glasses.
+Another great idea for your living room is to have white walls and add a nice blue effect using wall arts and glasses.

 For your kitchen, gray hardwood floors can match well with white cabinetry and walnut shelving to enjoy a nice toned-down vibe.